escrin/escrin/website/docs/first-task.md

 +        _mint(msg.sender, 1);
 +    }
 +
-+    /// Accepts one or more elements of a task runner's task results submission
++    /// Accepts one or more elements of a worker's task results submission
 +    /// @param _taskIds A sorted set of taskIds reported as complete in this submission
 +    /// @param _proof A proof of having completed the tasks
 +    /// @param _report Any extra data the submitter wants to provide